atomicdata-dev/atomic-data-docs/src/core/serialization.md

 It's fundamentally a data model, and that's an important distinction to make.
 However, it's recommended to use `ad3`, which is specifically designed to be a simple and performant format for Atomic Data.

+Atomic Data is designed to be serializable to idiomatic (clean, nice) [JSON](../interoperability/json).
+It's also serializable to RDF, which includes Turtle, N-triples, RDF/XML and [other serialization formats](https://ontola.io/blog/rdf-serialization-formats/).

 ## AD3

 AD3 stands for _Atomic Data Triples_, and it's the simplest and fastest way to serialize / parse Atomic Data.